dhdaines/playa/README.md

 If you are lucky it has a "logical structure tree".
 The elements here might even be referenced from the table of contents!  (or, they might not... with PDF you never know).
-(NOTE: this API will definitely change in PLAYA 0.3 as it is not the least bit Lazy)
+(NOTE: this API is deprecated and will change soon as it is not Lazy at all)

 ```python
 structure = pdf.structtree